pacifics/PassDao/README.md

 - Fallback function to receive Eth.

-- BuyToken and BuyTokenFor to buy Dao shares in case of public fundings.
+- BuyToken and BuyTokenFor to buy Dao shares in case of simple public fundings without funding smart contract.

 - Withdraw function: allows the contractors to withdraw the amounts sent by the Dao.